JaakkoLipp/SYS-Projects/README.md

 The modified kernel can be explored and tested within the `kernel` folder inside Project 4.

-## Purpose

-The purpose of adding the `getreadcount` system call is to monitor the usage of the `read()` system call, providing insights into read operations performed by user processes.

 ## Implementation Summary

 ### Adding `getreadcount` System Call to XV6